 [Section 151O inserted by No. 13 of 2005 s.
 44.]

 151P.
-Directions to the Safety Authority
+Directions to Safety Authority

 (1) The Minister may request the Commonwealth Minister to give a direction to the Safety Authority that relates wholly or principally to the Safety Authority’s operations in the adjacent area.